jaykim305/NAS_demo/README.md

         ```
         sudo docker pull jaykim305/nas-demo:v1
         ```
-    - Run docker and execute rest of the instruction inside the docker
+    - Run docker and execute rest of the instruction inside the docker.
         ```
         sudo docker run -it --gpus all -p 8333:8333 -p 5000:5000 -v $HOME/NAS_demo:/root/NAS_demo jaykim305/nas-demo:v1 /bin/bash
         ```
 - Disable cache in Chrome browser.
 Refer to [this.](https://www.webinstinct.com/faq/how-to-disable-browser-cache#:~:text=When%20you're%20in%20Google,the%20box%20to%20Disable%20cache.)

 ### Server-side (CDN server)
-In this setup, we provide the dataset [here.](xx) Download and place it at your serving directory of your webserver.
+In this setup, we provide the dataset [here.](xx)
+Download and place it at your serving directory of your webserver.
+You can do this by following the instructions below.
 To use your own video and trained DNN for this demo, go to [Testing with your own video.](#testing-with-your-own-video)
-- Install and start lighttpd (or apache2)
+- Install and start lighttpd (or apache2).
     ```
     sudo apt-get install lighttpd
     sudo systemctl start lighttpd
     sudo systemctl enable lighttpd
     sudo systemctl status lighttpd
     ```
-- Download our dataset and copy it to ```/var/www/html```
+- Download our dataset and copy it to ```/var/www/html```.
     ```
     sudo cp -r [dataset] /var/www/html/[your_dir_name]
     ```
-    - The structure should look like this:
+    The structure should look like this:
     ```
     /var/www/html/[your_dir_name]
     ├── dash.all.debug.js                   # dash.js code